alfonsof/aws-java-examples/awslambdalist/README.md

 * Test the application.

-  You should see the response with the information of the Lambda function.
+  You should see the information of the Lambda function.